California Climate Legislation Business Guide

 Is Your ESG Reporting Ready for CA Scrutiny?

-California SB 253 and 261 will require a detailed review of a host of data.
-The ESG experts at Armanino — the only certified B corporation amongst the nation's top 20 accounting and business consulting firms — can assist with data audits, risk assurance and regulatory compliance as these new laws roll out.
-Contact our ESG consultants today for an ESG assessment.
+California SB 253 as well as SB 261 will require a detailed review of a host of data.
+The ESG experts at Armanino — the only certified B corporation among the nation's top 20 accounting and business consulting firms — can assist with data audits, risk assurance and regulatory compliance as these new laws roll out.
+Contact Armanino’s ESG consultants today for an ESG assessment.

 ESG Questions?